igormironchik/md4qt/README.md

 > [!WARNING]
 >
 > In `md4qt` version `3.0.0` was introduced performance regression, that you can get
-> when in your `Markdown` document have a lot of lists.
+> when in your `Markdown` document are a lot of lists.
 It's already fixed in
 > https://invent.kde.org/imironchik/md4qt

 > [!NOTE]